biomejs/website/src/content/docs/blog/biome-v2-0-beta.md

 Also, make sure you use the prereleases of our IDE extensions.
 The stable versions of our extensions are not yet prepared for Biome 2.0!

+Documentation for the upcoming release can be found at https://next.biomejs.dev/.

 ## New features

 While the final 2.0 release may still have small changes in its final feature set, here's what you can expect in the beta: